Skip to main content

 How to apply

 Birkbeck students: you should apply to the relevant programme director, who must provide written approval before you commence intercollegiate study.
-(Please note: the offer of an intercollegiate study place is not guaranteed.)
+The programme administrator will then submit an intercollegiate form to the Exams team.

 Students at other member institutions of the University of London: if you wish to study a module at Birkbeck, please complete the intercollegiate student application form